imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `examples/`

 - `examples.ts`: Contains predefined example components and multi-component examples that users can load to try the editor.
-Includes the Card Dashboard example set demonstrating parent-child component relationships.
+Includes the Card Dashboard example set demonstrating parent-child component relationships, and the Missing Component Demo showcasing automatic mock generation for missing components used in JSX.

 #### `test/`